Beauty and the Beast (Disney song): Background and recording

 Hailing from the French-Canadian province of Quebec, Dion had just begun to learn English.
-At first Dion was hesitant to commit to the project due to having just recently been replaced from recording "Dreams to Dream", the theme song of the animated film An American Tail: Fievel Goes West (1991), in favor of American singer Linda Ronstadt, who had previously experienced great success with her rendition of "Somewhere Out There".
+At first Dion was reluctant to commit to the project due to having just recently been replaced from recording "Dreams to Dream", the theme song of the animated film An American Tail: Fievel Goes West (1991), in favor of American singer Linda Ronstadt, who had previously experienced great success with her rendition of "Somewhere Out There".
 Ronstadt, who was producer Steven Spielberg's first choice, only agreed to record "Dreams to Dream" after hearing Dion's demo.
 Devastated by her termination, Dion eventually agreed to record "Beauty and the Beast" after listening to and being moved by Lansbury's performance.
 Meanwhile, Bryson became involved with the project via Walt Disney Records Senior Vice President Jay Landers, who was friends with Walt Disney Pictures President of Music Chris Montan at the time.
 The song's instruments were recorded first at The Plant Recording Studios in California.
 The singers later quickly recorded their vocals at The Power Station in New York over the Labor Day long weekend, while mixing was completed at The Record Plant in Los Angeles.
 The song was released as the only single from the film's soundtrack, on which the song appears alongside Lansbury's version, on November 25, 1991, by Walt Disney Records, Sony Music's labels Columbia Records and Epic Records.